-Australia's Heatwave Is Taking A Toll On People, Animals, Infrastructure And Land
+Australia's Heat Wave Is Taking A Toll On People, Animals, Infrastructure And Land

-It's summertime in Australia, and the country is in the throes of a record-breaking heatwave that has brought suffering to humans, animals and land.
+It's summertime in Australia, and the country is in the throes of a record-breaking heat wave that has brought suffering to humans, animals and land.

-Temperatures in the south have soared past 118 degrees.
+Temperatures in the south have soared past 118 degrees Fahrenheit.

-Australia's State Emergency Service declared the heatwave a threat to public safety, as an increasing number of Australians have called ambulances and gone to hospitals in Adelaide for heat-associated illnesses.
+Australia's State Emergency Service declared the heat wave a threat to public safety, as an increasing number of Australians have called ambulances and gone to hospitals in Adelaide for heat-associated illnesses.

 The Australian Energy Market Operator cut power to 200,000 people in the southern state of Victoria after demand increased for air-conditioning.

-The Australian Open even suspended tennis championship matches in Melbourne, as the Twitter feed of Australia's Bureau of Meteorology became a stream of all-time high temperature reports and fire advisories.
+The Australian Open even suspended tennis championship matches in Melbourne, as the Twitter feed of Australia's Bureau of Meteorology became a stream of all-time-high temperature reports and fire advisories.

 Scientists feared strong gusts of wind and dry lightning strikes would spark blazes.
 More than 50 fires have broken out across Tasmania and at least two homes were reported gone, according to The Sydney Morning Herald.
 A raging bushfire threatened Victoria's East Gippsland.

 "People are trying to soldier on," Elizabeth Hanna, a researcher with Australian National University's Climate Change Institute, tells NPR.
 "The federal government we have at the moment is being led by a few climate [change] deniers," she says, adding that Prime Minister Scott Morrison infuriated Australians when he said "that we should pray for rain."

 Australia was one of the first countries in the world to have a carbon tax, "but when we had a change of government, they reversed that and of course our emissions started increasing," Hanna said.